 - Given the finite space in venues, studios are expected to share dressing rooms.

-- When space permits, Shine will have an 'All Gender Changeroom' that will include privacy tents.
+- When space permits, Shine will have an 'All Gender/Family Changeroom' that will include privacy tents.

 - Studios are expected to keep the dressing rooms clean.
 Please throw out your garbage and do not spread sparkles on the floor.